a-oka-z/rtti.js/README.md

  rtti.js
 =====================

-**rtti.js** is a non-opinionated simple convention to accomplish object validation in JavaScript.
-The idea behind **rtti.js** is simple:
+**rtti.js** is a non-opinionated simple convention to determine a type of an object in JavaScript.

 ```javascript
 import  { rtti } from './index.mjs';